aaronrotman/gods-unchained-data/README.md

 # gods-unchained-data
-A repository to store and analyze data from the game Gods Unchained.
-To start I will focus on the data from the weekly tournament.
-In the future I plan to tap into Gods Unchained API to access a broader range of data.
+This website is a work in progress.
+My goal is to share data and information about the game Gods Unchained.